-- The pie chart ‘Q2/2020 increase in corporate NPLs by sector’ represents the new and re-entry NPLs which occurred during the period.
-The number of personal consumption NPLs is excluded.
+- The pie chart ‘Q2/2021’s new corporate NPLs by sector’ represents the new and re-entered NPLs which occurred during the period.
+The number of personal consumer NPLs is excluded.

 KPMG Deal Advisory